kyma-project/test-infra/docs/how-to/how-to_use_tekton-pipelines-in-prow.md

 * Does my workflow have to do some complex stuff?
 * Can I cover my requirement with a quick Makefile step?

-ProwJobs are best suited for simple tasks, whereas Tekton's Pipelines are a great way to implement a multitasks scenarios or complex release or E2E pipeline with reusable tasks.
+ProwJobs are best suited for simple tasks, whereas Tekton Pipelines are a great way to implement multitask scenarios or a complex release, or an E2E pipeline with reusable tasks.